benadamstyles/making-of-history/_posts/2015-02-06-crossroad-of-corpses.md

 1: Hyakumonogatari.com.
 “Katabira no Tsuji – The Crossroad of Corpses” by Zach Davisson.
 Posted 10/31/2013; Accessed 10/14/2014.
 [http://hyakumonogatari.com/2013/10/31/katabira-no-tsuji-the-crossroad-of-corpses/]

-2: Dogen's Extensive Record: A Translation of the Eihei Koroku by Eihei Dogen.
-P. 317.
-Wisdom Publications, U.S.A., 2010.
+2: Dogen's Extensive Record: A Translation of the Eihei Koroku by Eihei Dogen. p.
+317. Wisdom Publications, U.S.A., 2010.

-3: Ryåogen and Mount Hiei: Japanese Tendai in the Tenth Century by Paul Groner.
-P. 268-270.
+3: Ryåogen and Mount Hiei: Japanese Tendai in the Tenth Century by Paul Groner. pp. 268-270.
 Kuroda Institute, U.S.A., 2002.

 4: Behind the Sensationalism: Images of a Decaying Corpse in Japanese Buddhist Art, by Fusae Kanda.
 The Art Bulletin, vol. 87, no. 1, 2005. pp. 24-49.